-the original NetCoalition case.
-Specifically, the court made findings about the extent of the Commission's record in support of determinations about a depth-of-book product offered by NYSEArca.
+SIFMA's most recent letter is identical to prior letters (other than with respect to changes reflecting the deletion of NetCoalition as a signatory).
+As such, the letter continues to mischaracterize the import of NetCoalition I. Specifically, the court made findings about the extent of the Commission's record in support of determinations about a depth-of-book product offered by NYSE Arca.
 In making this limited finding, the court nevertheless squarely rejected contentions that cost-based review of market data fees was required by the Act:

 The petitioners believe that the SEC's market-based approach is prohibited under the Exchange Act because the Congress intended "fair and reasonable" to be determined using a cost-based approach.
 The SEC counters that, because it has statutorily-granted flexibility in evaluating market data fees, its market-based approach is fully consistent with the Exchange Act.
-We agree with the SEC.
+We agree with the SEC.13

-While the court noted that cost data could sometimes be relevant in determining the reasonableness of fees, it acknowledged that submission of cost data may be inappropriate where there are "difficulties in calculating the direct costs ... of market data," Id. at 539.
+While the court noted that cost data could sometimes be relevant in determining the reasonableness of fees, it acknowledged that submission of cost data may be inappropriate where there are "difficulties in calculating the direct costs ... of market data," id. at 539.
 That is the case here, due to the fact that the fixed costs of market data production are inseparable from the fixed costs of providing a trading platform, and the marginal costs of market data production are minimal or even zero.
-Because the costs of providing execution services and market data are not unique to either of the provided services, there is no meaningful way to allocate these costs among the two "joint products" - and any attempt to do so would result in inherently arbitrary cost allocations.
+Because the costs of providing execution services and market data are not unique to either of the provided services, there is no meaningful way to allocate these costs among the two "joint products" - and any attempt to do so would result in inherently arbitrary cost allocations.14